Skip to Content

 To put it into perspective, my next cruise is over double the length of my Disney cruise, it includes flights to Spain, transfers, luggage, all gratuities, and all-inclusive drinks, a ship I much prefer personally and is quite a bit cheaper than my Disney cruise.
 Over double the length and cheaper.

-One thing that I did find strange, and it seems like even Disney cruisers find this strange, is the way that Disney do tipping.
+One thing that I did find strange, and it seems like even Disney cruisers find this strange, is the way that Disney does tipping.
 To find out how that works and why I was so confused to find this in my cabin, check out this video:

 Free Insiders Cruise Line Guide